To Top

 To give this some context, think of something you regularly buy, like groceries.
 If the two stores sold groceries for the same price, one looked like someone’s garage, and the other one looked like a real grocery store, which one would you want to buy from?
 Even if the groceries are the same price, you’re going to want to buy those groceries from a legitimate grocery store because it looks like a more trustworthy source.

-Choice of colour
+Choice of Colour

 Now, what kind of impact does your choice of colour have on conversions?
 Colour can influence a lot more than you would think.
 Picking a good colour for your website has a lot more to do with conversions than just style.